NitsuaFox/Smegrix/README.md

 *   `text`: The static text string to display.
 *   `font_size`: Not explicitly a config option, but text widget will use default font or could be extended to support font_size.

+### News Widget (`news_widget.py`)
+Displays a horizontally scrolling bar of news headlines fetched from an RSS feed.
+*   `rss_url`: String, the URL of the RSS feed (e.g., "http://feeds.bbci.co.uk/news/rss.xml").
+*   `update_interval_minutes`: Number, how often to fetch new headlines from the RSS feed (e.g., 5).
+*   `num_headlines`: Number, how many of the latest headlines to cache and scroll (e.g., 5).
+*   `scroll_pixels_per_update`: Number, how many pixels to shift the text to the left on each display update cycle (e.g., 1).
+Higher values mean faster scrolling.
+The actual visual speed also depends on `DISPLAY_UPDATE_INTERVAL` in `app.py`.
+*   `font_size`: Select from available font sizes.
+The widget automatically uses the full matrix width for scrolling.
+*   Caching: Fetched headlines are cached.
+New headlines are only processed if they differ from the cache.
+*   Scrolling: Text scrolls pixel by pixel from right to left.
+The widget manages its own scroll position and calculates the visible segment of text to display, optimizing rendering.
+Character widths are cached for performance.

 ## Configuration

 *   **Screen Layouts & Widget Settings**: All screen and widget configurations are managed through the `/config` web page.
 This includes widget type, position (X, Y), color, enabled state, font size (where applicable), and widget-specific settings like time formats or weather location.